guardian/typerighter/README.md

 ## Upgrading LanguageTool

-LanguageTool has default rules that we use, and as we upgrade LT, these could change underneath us.
+LanguageTool has core rules that we use, and as we upgrade LT, these could change underneath us.

 There's a script to see if rules have changed as a result of an upgrade in ./script/js/compare-rule-xml.js.